elsewhat/kg-graph-builder-visualization/README.md

 ## Graph Data

-The application simulates building a knowledge graph with:
+This proof of concept demonstrates building a knowledge graph with sample data including:

-- **Ontology Concepts**: Person, Organization, Location, Event, and relationships
+- **Sample Ontology Concepts**: Person, Organization, Location, Event, and basic relationships
-- **Entities**: John Smith, Mary Johnson, ACME Corp, Google Inc, New York, San Francisco, Tech Conference 2025
+- **Example Entities**: John Smith, Mary Johnson, ACME Corp, Google Inc, New York, San Francisco, Tech Conference 2025
-- **Relationships**: works_at, located_in, attended
+- **Simple Relationships**: works_at, located_in, attended

+> **Note**: The data is hardcoded for demonstration purposes and does not represent real knowledge extraction from unstructured sources.

 ## Customization

-You can modify the graph data in `app.py` by editing the `GRAPH_DATA` dictionary to include your own:
+You can experiment with different graph data by modifying the `GRAPH_DATA` dictionary in `app.py`.
+This allows you to:

-- Ontology concepts and descriptions
+- Add different ontology concepts and descriptions
-- Nodes with different types and labels
+- Include nodes with various types and labels
-- Edges representing relationships
+- Define edges representing different relationships

-The visualization automatically assigns colors and shapes based on node types:
+The visualization assigns basic colors and shapes based on node types:
 - **Person**: Blue circles
 - **Organization**: Green rectangles
 - **Location**: Orange diamonds